wrsmall/HW-WIREFRAME/README.md

-WIREFRAME
-This is a sample wire frame outline showcasing the float aspect of css.
+This is a sample wire frame outline showcasing the float function of css.